 Wakatobi – Home to Some of the World’s Most Pristine Reefs

 Wakatobi National Park is off the beaten track, and it doesn’t have many on-land activities for divers, however we still highly recommend it.
 Home to some of the world’s most biodiverse marine life, this protected area comprises four islands: Binongko, Tomia, Kaledupa and Wangi-Wangi.

 The reefs in Wakatobi are very healthy and you’ll find masses of sponges, sea fans and corals that are home to more creatures than you can imagine.
 In addition to the marine creatures you would expect to see, Wakatobi is also the place to visit to see frogfish, leaf scorpionfish, cuttlefish, seahorses, and rare invertebrates.

 There are resorts on the islands, but many divers prefer to take a liveaboard excursion so that they can experience numerous sites without having to head back to shore at the end of each day.
 The Pelagian liveaboard is available all year around, while other companies head to Wakatobi during monsoon season.

 To reach Wakatobi, you’ll want to fly in to Bali and then take a chartered flight to Wakatobi.
-The sites are suitable for all levels with some snorkeling sites also available.
+The sites are suitable for all levels with some manta ray snorkel tour sites also available.
 Whether you choose to stay on a liveaboard or at a resort, one thing is for sure: scuba diving in Indonesia doesn’t get much better than this!